 The third cycle of applications sets off an eight-month application process, with Rise Challenge project submissions due January 25, 2023.
 After that, Rise’s volunteer Selectors work to review projects and narrow tens of thousands of applicants to just 500 Finalists, who take part in live Finalist days hosted on Zoom.
 From there, the final 100 Global Winners are selected

 Projects from past Winners have included inventive solutions to problems, startups, and entries in international entrepreneurship and IT competitions.
-Israa, the 2021 global winner from Egypt, recalled the frustration of entering her project ideas in multiple competitions without proceeding beyond being shortlisted.
+During a recent webinar, Israa, the 2021 global winner from Egypt, recalled the frustration of entering her project ideas in multiple competitions without proceeding beyond being shortlisted.
 Her advice is to keep on trying, because you never know when a program like Rise will take a chance on you:

 “You should not stop at the first challenge that faces you.
 You need to continue doing what you are passionate about and what you are good at.”
 She attributes her Rise success to a good fit for her: “My values and my project idea align with Rise’s message of serving the community and making positive change in the world around me.”